BigData2022RevatureProject3/Kafkanauts/README.md

   - Apply the above-mentioned schemato the dataframesand print the schema.
   - Apply Exception Handling wherever applicable for a stable application.
   - From the consumer program:
-    - Collect the data and manipulate/aggregateit to best allow you to predict what logic is being used to produce the data.
+    - Collect the data and manipulate/aggregate it to best allow you to predict what logic is being used to produce the data.
   - Display a visualization of all above outputs in Zeppelin

 ## Fields(Schema)